Work AI

 The universal AI agent for work

-Most company work is cross-functional, so a company will only reach its full potential when data, decisions, and execution flow between teams without friction.
+Most company work is multiplayer, so a company will only reach its full potential when data, decisions, and execution flow between teams without friction - not in pockets of AI super-usage across the organization.

 That requires more than an AI agent inside each team’s favorite app.
 You need a single agent that can connect to company data and systems and can access shared knowledge and workflows across all teams - a shared company brain.

-That is what makes a universal agent powerful.
-While a specialized agent is handcuffed to its parent product and associated use cases, a universal agent connects to any system and can work across surfaces
+The company brain is what makes a universal agent powerful for everyone.
+While a specialized agent is handcuffed to its parent product or maintainer and specific use cases, a universal agent connects to any system and can traverse across surfaces to orchestrate work.

 A universal agent starts with the outcome a team wants to achieve and can creatively work through problems.
 The agent can follow a question from Slack to HubSpot, discover an anomaly in product telemetry, track a root cause to a Linear ticket, and design a report for the teams making the decision.

-Adapt is a universal AI agent that gives teams one shared intelligence layer for company data, multi-app actions, and reusable work.
+Adapt is a universal AI agent that gives runs on the company brain it autonomously assembles as you and your team work together.
 Teams can draw on the same company knowledge instead of working from scattered docs and data.
 The agent can take action across systems instead of getting trapped inside one SaaS tool.
 And when someone creates a workflow, app, dashboard, report, or skill, the rest of the company can build on it instead of starting from scratch.

-In the past, specialized agents worked well because their harnesses planned around a limited set of known use cases.
+In the past, specialized agents worked well because they were planned around a limited set of known use cases.

-But that was a workaround for the model limits at that time.
+This was a workaround for the model limits at that time, and still much better than a single, general-purpose agent without the ability to orchestrate its own agents and loops.
 In 2025, AI capability dramatically increased agency, reasoning, and context handling.
-Or said plainly, models became quite good at ingesting large amounts of data, planning out tasks, and taking action on behalf of users.
-(Read more about this progress in our special report, AI for Startup Leaders.)
+Models became much better at ingesting large amounts of data, planning out tasks, and taking action on behalf of users.
+The limitations of an agent being died to a single source of truth and limited to use cases for that source of truth no longer applied.

-Adapt’s skills are "modular knowledge packages" that teach the agent how your team works.
-They can include domain knowledge, company-specific templates, style guides, past examples, step-by-step workflows, and your proprietary best practices.
-Adapt loads the relevant skill when the task calls for it, which enables the one universal agent to handle expert work without losing the broader company context.
+A company's internal agents no longer need to be trapped inside one pre-defined workflow per team.
+The agent can be universal, while task-specific expertise can be defined in skills, "modular knowledge packages" that teach the agent how your team works.
+Skills can include domain knowledge, company-specific templates, style guides, past examples, step-by-step workflows, and your proprietary best practices.
+Now agents can simply load the relevant skill when the task calls for it, which enables a single universal agent to handle expert work without losing the broader company context.

-Work slop happens when people create AI output in isolation and drop it on teammates without the shared context needed to judge or improve it.
+Most of us are familiar with the term AI slop and have experienced it one way or another at work.
+It happens when people create AI output in isolation and drop it on teammates without the shared context needed to judge or improve it.
 A universal agent helps teams collaborate on ideas and tasks from the start.
-Teammates steer the agent's work together instead of cleaning up disconnected output after the fact.

-Universal agents also reduce the pressure that creates shadow AI.
+A lesser cited but very important benefit of universal agents is their ability to reduce shadow AI.
 Employees reach for rogue specialized agents when their team does not have access to the same AI capabilities other functions already have.
 A sanctioned universal agent gives teams the powerful intelligence they need, while keeping the work inside the company’s visibility and control.

 Beyond quality and security, universal agents unlock the creative promise that made AI exciting in the first place.
 A universal agent enables the people closest to a problem to design new ways to operate.